rnwathon/personal-site/content/blog/introduction-to-programming-and-programming-language.md

 You use **Translator.**

 There is also a translator of programming languague.
+Its job is to translate the human-readable programming language into binary codes that the machine understrand.

 We will talk about this translator in the future post.

+Thanks for reading.